Types and Values¶

 A string index represents a position within a string, at a character or at its end.

-String indices translate to integral types (usually int
+String indices translate to integral types (usually int or size_t) but the exact integer

 value for any notional index may differ from language to language.